axept/prejss/README.md

 import jss from 'jss'
-import preset from 'jss-preset-default' import color from 'color' import fromPostCSS, { keyframes } from 'jss-from-postcss'
+import preset from 'jss-preset-default' import color from 'color' import preJSS, { keyframes } from 'prejss'

 // One time setup with default plugins and settings. jss.setup(preset())